-n., (pl).
+n. pl.
 Dreams. • Some 150 so-called dreams of Don Bosco have been recorded, some in his own hand, many by those closest to him.

 The best-known of Don Bosco's dreams, of course, is the dream at nine years of age at The Becchi.
+2024 saw the 200th anniversary of this dream and it became the Strenna for that year: "The dream that makes you dream: a heart that transforms "wolves" into "lambs".